 Speaking of art, I can’t miss mentioning the red-hot flamenco!
 Because yes, flamenco maybe a dance, but the real flamenco is as much art as it’s a dance and is nothing short of magic to see live.

-Having roots in the Andalusia region, flamenco is not an easy craft to master.
+Having roots in the Andalusia region (Seville is the capial of Flamenco), flamenco is not an easy craft to master.
 It consists of four main components (cante (song), baile (dance), palmas (handclaps), and toque (the guitar sound)) that must be perfectly combined to get the authentic dance.
 And to make things extra hard, flamenco is performed in heels!

 Declared by UNESCO as a Masterpiece of the Oral and Intangible Heritage of Humanity, flamenco is a passionate dance-art and one of the most prominent cultural heritages Spain is known for.